Cognigy/Documentation/docs/en/docs/ai/tools/cognigy-script.md

 ## For JSON arguments

-Within JSON arguments, a special notation `{ "$cs": { "script": "x", "type": "t"} }` has to be used to run CognigyScript.
-We have to supply a script and a return type.
-If the return type isn't equal to the requested type, Cognigy.AI will try to convert the return type to it.
+Within JSON arguments, a special notation `{ "$cs": { "script": "x", "type": "t"} }` can to be used to run CognigyScript.
+You may supply a script and a return type.
+The special notation allows you to define a type.
+It will then try to convert the value to this type, e.g String "6" to a number, or an Object to a String.

 **Example with Typing**
 ```JavaScript